A look at what went into the beta soft-launch of Profitable Project Plan, including how to test the waters with a minimum viable product.

 The other aspect of providing maximum value was the live training and Q&A. Originally my plan was to pre-record the lessons and drip them out through a membership site, but in the spirit of the minimum viable product, I did them live.
 This actually turned out to be awesome!
 I had a blast doing the training sessions live and participants loved the live Q&A.

-Because the Q&A was directly after each training, they could drop questions into the chat or Q&A box at anytime, and the Q&A lasted as long as it took to answer all the questions, even if the questions were about other business-related items and not the specific topic at hand.
+Because the Q&A was directly after each training, they could drop questions into the chat or Q&A box at any time, and the Q&A lasted as long as it took to answer all the questions, even if the questions were about other business-related items and not the specific topic at hand.
 Sometimes the Q&A was 20 minutes and other times it was almost an hour.
-That was their time to pick my brain and get immediately feedback.
+That was their time to pick my brain and get immediate feedback.